-The preceding dental benefits are fully insured under a contract issued by Hawaii Dental Service (HDS), 700 Bishop Street, Suite 700, Honolulu, Hawaii 96813-4196.
+The preceding dental care benefits are self-funded by the AFL Hotel and Restaurant Workers Health and Welfare Trust Fund.
+The Trust Fund has contracted Hawaii Dental Service (HDS), 700 Bishop Street, Suite 700, Honolulu, Hawaii 96813-4196 to be the Claims Administrator.
 The services provided by HDS include the payment of claims and the handling of claims appeals.